smaht-dac/submitr/docs/source/advanced_usage.rst

-Validation is supported both on the `client-side`, meaning `before` the data is submitted to SMaHT Portal for ingestion; and on the `server-side`, meaning `after` the data is submitted to SMaHT Portal for ingestion, i.e. within the SMaHT server ingestion processs itself.
+Validation is supported both on the `client-side`, meaning `before` the data is submitted to SMaHT Portal for ingestion; and on the `server-side`, meaning `after` the data is submitted to SMaHT Portal for ingestion.

-That is, client-side validation is performed `locally` within the ``submit-metadata-bundle`` command itself;
+That is, client-side validation is performed `locally` within the ``submit-metadata-bundle`` command-line process itself;
 and server-side validation is performed `remotely` within the SMaHT server ingestion process itself.

-These two modes of validation largely cover the same ground, however there are `some` aspects of validation which can `only` be done on the server-side and so this may pick up problems (e.g. various specific identifier formats) which are not possible to detect on the client-side; and conversely, the client-side validation is the only place where issues regarding the presence (or absence) of any referenced files (intended for upload) can be detected.
+These two modes of validation largely cover the same ground, however there are `some` aspects of validation which can `only` be done on the server-side and so this may pick up problems (e.g. various identifier format checking) which are not possible to detect on the client-side; and conversely, the client-side validation is the only place where issues regarding the presence (or absence) of any referenced files (intended for upload) can be detected.